mas-bandwidth/gafferongames/content/post/udp_vs_tcp.md

 Firstly, TCP is a stream protocol, so you just write bytes to a stream, and TCP makes sure that they get across to the other side.
 Since IP is built on packets, and TCP is built on top of IP, TCP must therefore break your stream of data up into packets.
 So, some internal TCP code queues up the data you send, then when enough data is pending the queue, it sends a packet to the other machine.

 This can be a problem for multiplayer games if you are sending very small packets.
-What can happen here is that TCP may decide that its not going to send data until you have buffered up enough data to make a reasonably sized packet (say more than 100 bytes or so).
-This is a problem because you want your client player input to get to the server <em>as quickly as possible</em>, if it is delayed or "clumped up" like TCP can do with small packets, the client's user experience of the multiplayer game will be very poor.
+What can happen here is that TCP may decide it's not going to send data until you have buffered up enough data to make a reasonably sized packet to send over the network.

+This is a problem because you want your client player input to get to the server _as quickly as possible_, if it is delayed or "clumped up" like TCP can do with small packets, the client's user experience of the multiplayer game will be very poor.
 Game network updates will arrive late and infrequently, instead of on-time and frequently like we want.

-TCP has an option you can set that fixes this behavior called <b>TCP_NODELAY</b>.
-This option instructs TCP not to wait around until enough data is queued up, but to send whatever data you write to it immediately.
-This is typically referred to as disabling Nagle's algorithm.
+TCP has an option to fix this behavior called [TCP_NODELAY](https://en.wikipedia.org/wiki/Nagle%27s_algorithm).
+This option instructs TCP not to wait around until enough data is queued up, but to flush any data you write to it immediately.
+This is referred to as disabling Nagle's algorithm.

-Unfortunately, even if you set this option TCP still has serious problems for multiplayer games.

-It all stems from how TCP handles lost and out of order packets, to present you with the "illusion" of a reliable, ordered stream of data.
+Unfortunately, even if you set this option TCP still has serious problems for multiplayer games and it all stems from how TCP handles lost and out of order packets to present you with the "illusion" of a reliable, ordered stream of data.

-<strong>How TCP implements reliability</strong>
+## How TCP implements reliability

 Fundamentally TCP breaks down a stream of data into packets, sends these packets over unreliable IP, then takes the packets received on the other side and reconstructs the stream.

 But what happens when a packet is lost?

 What happens when packets arrive out of order or are duplicated?

-Without going too much into the details of how TCP works because its super-complicated (please refer to TCP/IP Illustrated) in essence TCP sends out a packet, waits a while until it detects that packet was lost because it didn't receive an ack (acknowledgement) for it, then resends the lost packet to the other machine.
+Without going too much into the details of how TCP works because its super-complicated (please refer to [TCP/IP Illustrated](http://www.cs.newpaltz.edu/~pletcha/NET_PY/the-protocols-tcp-ip-illustrated-volume-1.9780201633467.24290.pdf)) in essence TCP sends out a packet, waits a while until it detects that packet was lost because it didn't receive an ack (or acknowledgement), then resends the lost packet to the other machine.
 Duplicate packets are discarded on the receiver side, and out of order packets are resequenced so everything is reliable and in order.

-The problem is that if we were to attempt to synchronize this using TCP, whenever a packet is dropped it has to stop and wait for that data to be resent.
+The problem is that if we were to send our time critical game data over TCP, whenever a packet is dropped it has to stop and wait for that data to be resent.
 Yes, even if more recent data arrives, that new data gets put in a queue, and you cannot access it until that lost packet has been retransmitted.
 How long does it take to resend the packet?

-Well, it is going to take <em>at least</em> round trip latency for TCP to work out that data needs to be resent, but commonly it takes 2*RTT, and another one way trip from the sender to the receiver for the resent packet to get there.
-So if you have a 125ms ping, you will be waiting roughly 1/5th of a second for the packet data to be resent <em>at best</em>, and in worst case conditions you could be waiting up to half a second or more (consider what happens if the attempt to resend the packet fails to get through?).
+Well, it's going to take _at least_ round trip latency for TCP to work out that data needs to be resent, but commonly it takes 2*RTT, and another one way trip from the sender to the receiver for the resent packet to get there.
+So if you have a 125ms ping, you'll be waiting roughly 1/5th of a second for the packet data to be resent _at best_, and in worst case conditions you could be waiting up to half a second or more (consider what happens if the attempt to resend the packet fails to get through?).
 What happens if TCP decides the packet loss indicates network congestion and it backs off?
-Yes it does this.
+Yes it actually does this.
 Fun times!

-<strong>Why you should never use TCP to network time critical data</strong>
+## Never use TCP for time critical data

-The problem with using TCP for realtime games like FPS is that unlike web browsers, or email or most other applications, these multiplayer games have a <em>real time requirement</em> on packet delivery.
-For many parts of your game, for example player input and character positions, it really doesn't matter what happened a second ago, you only care about the most recent data.
+The problem with using TCP for realtime games like FPS is that unlike web browsers, or email or most other applications, these multiplayer games have a _real time requirement_ on packet delivery.

+What this means is that for many parts of a game, for example player input and character positions, it really doesn't matter what happened a second ago, the game only cares about the most recent data.

 TCP was simply not designed with this in mind.

 Consider a very simple example of a multiplayer game, some sort of action game like a shooter.
 You  want to network this in a very simple way.
 Every frame you send the input from the client to the server (eg. keypresses, mouse input controller input), and each frame the server processes the input from each player, updates the simulation, then sends the current position of game objects back to the client for rendering.

-So in our simple multiplayer game, whenever a packet is lost, everything has to <em>stop and wait</em> for that packet to be resent.
+So in our simple multiplayer game, whenever a packet is lost, everything has to _stop and wait_ for that packet to be resent.
 On the client game objects stop receiving updates so they appear to be standing still, and on the server input stops getting through from the client, so the players cannot move or shoot.
 When the resent packet finally arrives, you receive this stale, out of date information that you don't even care about!
 Plus, there are packets backed up in queue waiting for the resend which arrive at same time, so you have to process all of these packets in one frame.
 Everything is clumped up!

-Unfortunately, there is nothing you can do to fix this behavior with TCP, nor would you want to, it is just the fundamental nature of it!
+Unfortunately, there is nothing you can do to fix this behavior, it's just the fundamental nature of TCP.
 This is just what it takes to make the unreliable, packet-based internet look like a reliable-ordered stream.

 Thing is we don't want a reliable ordered stream.

 We want our data to get as quickly as possible from client to server without having to wait for lost data to be resent.

-This is why you should <span style="text-decoration:underline;">never</span> use TCP for networking time-critical data!
+This is why you should **never** use TCP when networking time-critical data!

-<strong>Wait?
-Why can't I use <em>both</em> UDP and TCP?</strong>
+## Wait?
+Why can't I use _both_ UDP and TCP?

 For realtime game data like player input and state, only the most recent data is relevant, but for other types of data, say perhaps a sequence of commands sent from one machine to another, reliability and ordering can be very important.